Bios

 Robert J. Sherman is the Co-Chair of the Entertainment Finance Practice at DLA Piper and a prominent music, media and entertainment finance attorney.
 Rob's practice focuses on complex domestic and cross-border financings, securitizations, acquisitions and strategic transactions for clients in the global music and media industries.
 His clients include some of the most active music rights acquirors in the marketplace (including Concord and HarbourView), as well as banks and other debt and equity financiers active in the music rights arena.
 Rob and his team are among the most experienced specialists in the burgeoning music rights securitization sector.

-Rob has represented a marquee list of clients in closing some of the most notable deals completed in the last years, including Concord, HarbourView Equity Partners, Multimedia Music, Bella Figura Music, GoldState Music, Secretly Group Inc., City National Bank and many other participants in multiple 9- and 10-figure music rights financings and related M&A transactions.
+Rob has represented a marquee list of clients in closing some of the most notable deals completed in the last years, including Concord, HarbourView Equity Partners, Multimedia Music, Bella Figura Music, Catch Point, Duetti Inc. and many other participants in multiple 9- and 10-figure music rights financings and related M&A transactions.

-Rob has generated significant press regarding his leading of the DLA Piper team responsible for bringing multiple music rights securitizations by Concord, HarbourView and others to market.
-He has also garnered recognition in the press and honors from Billboard (which recently named him as one of the top music industry lawyers), Variety and the Hollywood Reporter for his representations of Concord, HarbourView Equity Partners, Multimedia Music.
+Rob has generated significant press regarding his leading of the DLA Piper team responsible for bringing multiple music rights securitizations by Concord (most recently the $850 million music rights securitization in October 2024), HarbourView and others to market.
+He has also garnered recognition in the press and honors from Billboard (which recently named him again as one of the top music industry lawyers), Variety and the Hollywood Reporter for his representations of Concord, HarbourView Equity Partners, Litmus Music, Multimedia Music, Ignite Music, Mom + Pop Music, beatBread, City National Bank, Viola Credit Fund and Aquarian Holdings.

 aaron siegel